thecodeforest/fantasyfootball/README.md

     * `most_recent_injury_status` - The most recent status for a player prior to game-day (DNP, Limited, Full, no injury).
     * `n_injured` - Indicates the number of injuries reported for a player.
 For example, "Shin, Ankle" indicates two injuries, or "Shoulder" indicates one injury.

+* **draft** - The average draft position (ADP) of each player prior to the season.
+Positions are based on a standard 12 person draft.

+    * `name` - A player's first and last name
+    * `position` - The two letter abbreviation of the player's position
+    * `team` - The three letter abbreviation of team with the point projections
+    * `avg_draft_position` - The average position a player was drafted across many pre-season mock drafts.
+Players drafted earlier are expected to score more points over a season than those drafted later.
+    * `season_year` - The year of the season

 ## Data Refresh